 Spyros Arsenis is a counsel in the Real Estate and Commercial Leasing Groups.
-His practice focuses on office and retail leasing, where he represents both lenders and borrowers; corporate financing and lending and sports law.
+His practice focuses on leasing, commercial financing and sports law.

 Spyros represents clients in a diverse set of transactional matters, including leasing transactions for offices, shopping centers and other retail uses.
 He handles commercial real estate financing for both lenders and borrowers, including acquisition, construction and mezzanine loans.
 Spyros has represented clients in the purchase and sale of commercial real estate and in hospitality and food and beverage transactions.

-In addition to real estate and commercial leasing, Spyros has focused a significant portion of his practice representing clients in the sports industry.
+In addition, Spyros has focused a significant portion of his practice representing clients in the sports industry.
 His acute insight into the nuances of this specialty area has resulted in successfully applying his diverse transactional practice to the business of sports.